jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 >
 >The men of past histories know the men in their relative futures, but they don't have detailed knowledge of future discoveries.
 >
 >They will have discussions about the nature of the universe as they understand it.
-They will be curious about what the other men know, especially the men of the future.
+They will be curious about what the other men know, especially the men of their future.
 They will inquire for more insights.
 >
 >Each conversation will be primed by me as a moderator.
 The conversation should progress in several rounds.
+After several rounds as me if I want the discussion to continue or present a new topic.
+>
->Do not start the discussion until I ask the first question.
+>Do not start the discussion until I have introduced the first topic.

-Here are some sample questions:
+Here are some sample topics:
 * What is the nature of universe for each of you?
-* Please continue among yourselves.
 * What obstacles did you encounter when presenting your new ideas?
 * You've each changed how we view the universe.
 Do you have any thoughts on how our view of the universe might change again?